Yaazarai/Volumetric-HRC/README.md

 <img width="1015" height="1015" alt="image" src="https://github.com/user-attachments/assets/682453ac-4750-4bfe-8b30-f289cf66d7f4" />

 ### Rendering Scenes / Depth Order
-Implementation provided in GameMaker and shoudl run with the free-version.
+Implementation provided in GameMaker and should run with the free-version.
 Scenes are rendered volumetrically using two physical material properties: emissivity and absorption.
-Emissivity controls light emitted from each pixel and absorption controls how much light is absorbed by each pixel--note that emissive objects must be drawn TWICE, once as emissive and a secodn time with an absorption property.
+Emissivity controls light emitted from each pixel and absorption controls how much light is absorbed by each pixel--note that emissive objects must be drawn TWICE, once as emissive and a second time with an absorption property.
 An example scene (see below) provided for reference on how to setup scenes.
 Note that object depth or render-order of objects to the scene will determine how occlusion works, render objects far -> near (assuming the far plane away from the camera is the floor and near-plane is the screen).
 Utilizing absorption and depth-order properly will lend a sense of dimensionality to your final scene.

 ### Performance Results (RTX 3080)
 * 256 x 256 ~ 1ms.